Task 4. Black Death Essay

-Please write an essay in response the following question:
+You will write an essay in class responding to the following question.

-What were the short-term and long-term effects of the Black Death on medieval society?
+What were the short and long term impacts of the Black Death on medieval society?

 Black Death essay plan